-Here at Preston Park, we love art and are proud to welcome visitors to view our extensive range of artwork.
+Here at Preston Park Museum, we love art and are proud to welcome visitors to view a range of artwork on display in the galleries.
 The museum is home to approximately 600 pieces of art, spread across five impressive collections: The Edwin Clephan Memorial Collection, Spence Bequest, Local Art, Modern Art and Sculpture.

 We are continuously proud of our local area, and so we have a collection dedicated to Teesside and its people.
-This Local Art collection includes seven civic portraits along with landscape pictures of Stockton and Stockton Sites.
-Furthermore, we have included alternative art from local artists.
+This local art collection includes seven civic portraits along with landscape pictures of Stockton..

-The majority of our Sculptures collection comes from the Ions collection, which includes anything from bronze sculptures by Morreau and Beer to striking marble statues.
+The majority of our sculptures come from the Ions collection, which range from bronze sculptures by Morreau and Beer to striking marble statues.
 There is also a plaster cast of Lord Castlereagh, a marble bust of Alexandra of Denmark and a bronze bust of Harold Macmillan.